jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 No system is straight forward.
 Security systems tend to be compromises of care and the real world.
 Jim Dennis, reminds me that, "Security is a matter of policy.
 As an administrator (or developer), it is your job to enfore policy, not security."

-The Cordova `whitelist` system is about how best to apply real-world policy over a hybrid application.
+The Cordova `whitelist` system is about how best to apply your real-world policies over a hybrid application.
 As such, sacrifices and compromises are every where.
 The link below is a document that walks through much of the Cordova `whitelist` system.

 [whitelist-system.md](new-whitelist-system.md)